zkzoomer/zksm/binary/README.md

 Using the [polynomial identity language](https://github.com/0xPolygonHermez/pilcom) we can link the main state machine to this table by use of a plookup argument.

-Note that the `NOT` operation is not directly supported, and can instead be implemented by applying the `XOR` opcode on our value with `0xFF...FF`.
+Note that the `NOT` operation is not directly supported, and can instead be implemented by applying the `XOR` operation on the given 256-bit value and `0xFF...FF`.

 #### Addition Operation (`AND`)

+This operation adds two 256-bit numbers.
 To verify an addition, we need to make use of a `carry` value that will _carry_ information from one register to the next.
 This is done to avoid integer overflow between operations.
 As an example:

 $$
     a = 0xFF, b = 0x01 \Rightarrow  c = a + b = 0xFF + 0x01 = 0x100 \Rightarrow c = 0x00, \textrm{carry} = 0x01